Publero/PubleroAppleMobileBundle/README.md

 Bugs and requests
 -----------------

-Feel free to report bug or make a pull request.
+Feel free to report bugs, request a feature or make a pull request.
 If you want something new in a bundle we would like to know about it.
+Make sure that you've checked already opened issues as your bug or feature request might already be in issue list.

 Offical Trello board for
 ------------------------